≪ Go to our review of Solar Chargers

 The Powerport Lite 15 was one of the few panels, along with the Anker 21W and the Instapark Mercury 10W, that was able to continue charging our battery packs after multiple interruptions.
 This also applies to its ability to charge in partly cloudy conditions, where the Powerport Lite 15 continued to supply power to our devices.

 To test charging speed, we plugged all the panels into a dead battery and timed them as they charged the battery to full.
-The Powerport Lite 15performed equally to the Instapark Mercury 10W in terms of charge time.
+The Powerport Lite 15performed equally to the Instapark Mercury 10W regarding charge time.
 After 3 hours in full sun, this panel had charged our battery 49%, close behind the Instapark's 50% charge.

 Multiple Device Charging Speed